What we do

 The agency is responsible for:

-- ensuring that medicines, medical devices and blood components for transfusion meet applicable standards of safety, quality and effectiveness
+- ensuring that medicines, medical devices and blood components for transfusion meet applicable standards of safety, quality and efficacy

-- ensuring that the supply chain for medicines, medical devices and blood components is safer and more secure
+- ensuring that the supply chain for medicines, medical devices and blood components is safe and secure

 - promoting international standardisation and harmonisation to assure the effectiveness and safety of biological medicines